theredplanetsings/options-tools-and-such/README.md

 streamlit run app.py
 ```

-Open your browser to `http://localhost:8501` to access the dashboard.
+Open your browser to `http://localhost:8501` to access the dashboard (cringe)

 ## Tools Overview